Proud Boys: Anti-BLM protests

-Activities in 2021
+2020 church attacks

 On December 12, 2020, Ashbury United Methodist Church, the oldest historically black church in Washington, D.C., was targeted by Enrique Tarrio and the Proud Boys after pro-Trump protests earlier that day.
 They flashed white supremacist hand signs and tore down and burned a Black Lives Matter sign that had been raised by the church.
-Police said that more than three dozen people were arrested and four churches were vandalised.
+Police said that more than three dozen people were arrested and four churches were vandalized.
 Reverend Ianther M. Mills, the church's pastor, described the acts as "reminiscent of cross burnings" and expressed sadness that local police had failed to intervene.
 Proud Boys leader Enrique Tarrio claimed responsibility for the incident, which police have designated a hate crime.

 Tarrio was arrested on January 4, 2021, after police found weapon magazines in his car during a traffic stop.
 He was charged with one count of destruction of property (a misdemeanor) and two counts of possession of high-capacity ammunition feeding devices (a felony).
-Tarrio pleaded guilty to both charges and on August 24, 2021, was sentenced to almost six months in jail, starting on 6 September.
+Tarrio pleaded guilty to both charges and on August 24, 2021, was sentenced to almost six months in jail, starting on September 6.

 The Metropolitan African Methodist Episcopal Church was also vandalized on December 12, 2020, and sued the Proud Boys and Tarrio.
-The judge in the case also issued an injunction banning Tarrio from entering the District of Columbia, except for limited exceptions related to court matters.
+The judge also issued an injunction banning Tarrio from entering the District of Columbia with the limited exception for court-related matters.
+In June 2023, District of Columbia Superior Court Judge Neal E. Kravitz imposed civil penalties of over $1 million on the Proud Boys and four of its members, Tarrio, Joe Biggs, Jeremy Bertino and John Turano.
+Kravitz said that the four men had engaged in "hateful and overtly racist conduct" when they attacked the church.
+On February 3, 2025, after the Proud Boys failed to satisfy the monetary judgment, a District of Columbia court awarded the trademarked name and symbols of the group to the church to satisfy the judgment.
+The ruling allows the church to seize money the group makes by selling merchandise or otherwise using the term "Proud Boys".

+Following the assassination of Charlie Kirk multiple Proud Boys chapters would organize events and attend vigils dedicated to Charlie Kirk.
+Other members would call for retaliatory violence.